railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_structures.rst

 .. tip:: Mapping

-    In practice, Open ERP doesn't create directories or files for every resource.
+    In practice, OpenERP doesn't create directories or files for every resource.
-    It actually manages this by mapping between Open ERP resources and the FTP interface
+    It actually manages this by mapping between OpenERP resources and the FTP interface

     This approach gives a lot of flexibility because there's no synchronizing to do, nor any redundancy.
-    Changes in either the document management system or in Open ERP will automatically be reflected over in the other side.
+    Changes in either the document management system or in OpenERP will automatically be reflected over in the other side.

     And system resources are obviously not used up by storing things twice.

-Once a new project has been defined in Open ERP, the system automatically creates a directory corresponding to the project in the right place in the document management system, and creates a structure type there for classifying documents.
+Once a new project has been defined in OpenERP, the system automatically creates a directory corresponding to the project in the right place in the document management system, and creates a structure type there for classifying documents.